rectalogic/shad0r/README.md

 Issues
 ------
 This is a work in progress.
-Currently doesn't work on MacOS because we use a core OpenGL profile and Apple OpenGL requires `#version` in the shader, but ANGLE does not always generate it.
+Still need to add actual WebGL shader loading (currently hardcoded shader), and the ability to set uniforms.
 Also frei0r mixer2 time is effectively wall-clock time, not normalized to 0..1.
 This isn't useful.